Maarjamäe Memorial

-Maarjamäe Memorial (Maarjamäe memoriaal) is a memorial in Tallinn, Estonia.
-The memorial is located on Pirita Road between the Lasnamäe Plateau and Tallinn Bay.
-The memorial is dedicated to those who had fallen when defending the Soviet Union during the World War II.
+The Maarjamäe Memorial (Maarjamäe memoriaal) is a memorial in Tallinn, Estonia.
+It is located on Pirita Road in the subdistrict of Kadriorg, between the Lasnamäe Plateau and Tallinn Bay.
+The memorial was constructed between 1960 and 1975, and is dedicated to soldiers who died fighting for the Soviet Union during World War II, as well as sailors who died during the 1918 Ice Cruise of the Baltic Fleet.